Schedule a Meeting

 Sending Meeting Links

-When you are ready, you can just hit the Copy Link button under the meeting type and insert that into an email!
+When you're ready, click Copy Link under the meeting type and paste it into an email.

-Yes!
-When viewing all meetings on your meeting landing page, simply click into the three dots for the meeting you'd like to clone, and choose Clone.
+From your meetings homepage, click the three-dot menu next to the meeting you'd like to clone, and choose Clone.

 Where you'll find the calendar button: